Course Syllabus

 Late Work

-As a sign of professionalism and respect, you should complete your work on time.
-However, your instructor has the discretion to accept late work or extend due dates as appropriate.
+As a sign of professionalism and respect, complete your work on time.
+Your instructor has the discretion to accept late work or extend due dates as appropriate.

 Retries (Use AI)

-Students will have an opportunity to retry their tasks once after initial grading.
-Students may not have more than one retry on each task.
-If you use AI on the resubmission, you must document it in your submission comments in Canvas.
-See the section on the AI policy.
+Students may retry each task once after initial grading.
+If you use AI on the resubmission, document it in your Canvas submission comments.

 Extra Credit

-Since students will be allowed to retry their projects, extra credit will not be allowed.
+Since students may retry their tasks, extra credit will not be offered.

 Specifications Grading

-Grading is a brutal outcome of mass learning and academia.
-This is a class at a university, and therefore, students will have to manage this side effect.
-However, it does not have to control our learning or thinking in this class.
-Learning and thinking should motivate each activity.
+Grading is a natural outcome of academia, but it does not have to control how you learn or think in this course.
+Learning and thinking should motivate every activity.

-As a team, the teacher and the student have the challenge to improve in three months.
-Instructors have worked hard to identify the specifications needed for a data visualization specialist (as an undergraduate).
-The instructor's goal is to align the student's grade with the skill specification the student has mastered.
-In other words, the grade the student wants will determine how much work the student will do.
-Tasks will not be traditionally graded.
-If the work meets the specified criteria, the student will get full credit.
+The instructor's goal is to align your grade with the skill specification you have mastered — the grade you want determines how much work you do.
+Tasks are not traditionally graded.
+If your work meets the specified criteria, you receive full credit.
 There is no partial credit on tasks.

-In a specifications-grading system, all tasks are evaluated on a high-standards, complete-or-incomplete basis using detailed checklists of task requirements and expectations.
-Letter grades are earned by passing marks on a set of tasks.
-This system provides for a variety of choices and is closer to how learning and work are done in the real world.
-It will be easy for the instructor to tell if the work is complete, done in good faith, and consistent with the requirements.
+In a specifications-grading system, all tasks are evaluated on a high-standards, complete-or-incomplete basis using detailed checklists.
+Letter grades are earned by passing a set of tasks.
+This system provides choices and more closely mirrors how learning and work happen in the real world.

 Grading Competencies